soomin-kevin-sung/dotnet-flexgrid/README.md

 - (Writing Content...)

-# Support
+## Support

-You can Pull request or Request New Feature.<br>
+You can "Pull request" or requesting add New Feature.<br>
 Tell me any good idea (new featrue, refactoring, improvement feature quality, etc.).<br>
 Thank you.